skymavis/waypoint-js/packages/waypoint/README.md

-# Mavis ID SDK
+# Ronin Waypoint Web SDK

-## What is Mavis ID?
+## What is Ronin Waypoint?

-The [Mavis ID](https://id.skymavis.com) lets developers use features such as player authorization, account creation, and in-app wallet interaction in mobile and desktop games.
+The [Ronin Waypoint](https://waypoint.roninchain.com) lets developers use features such as player authorization, account creation, and in-app wallet interaction in mobile and desktop games.

 #### Features: